The Chronicles of Narnia: The Voyage of the Dawn Treader: Mobile game

 In 2010, the mobile video game The Chronicles of Narnia: The Voyage of the Dawn Treader was released, developed by Fox Digital Entertainment, it was released in 2010.
 It is a sequel to The Lion, the Witch and the Wardrobe and Prince Caspian movie-based video games.
 The game is set as a journey to Aslan's country and then back to England.
 As King Caspian, Edmund, or Lucy, the player will encounter sea monsters and dragons in epic battles.
 Loosely based on the movie The Chronicles of Narnia: The Voyage of the Dawn Treader, the game also shares some sequences with the original book.

 The player becomes one of the film's three main characters: King Caspian, Lucy and Edmund.
 Gameplay includes defeating enemies including bosses with a sword as well as solving simple puzzles.
 In some parts, the player will control a rowboat and has to evade rocks and attack pirates on a rowboat.
-Health and stamina can be replenished along the way by picking up bottles dropped defeating enemies destroying jars or opening treasure chests.
+Health and stamina can be replenished along the way by picking up bottles dropped by defeating enemies, destroying jars, or opening treasure chests.
 The game, just like its predecessor, was met with average to mixed reviews upon release.
 Will Wilson, writing for the mobile gaming website Pocket Gamer, gave a 6/10 mixed review, stating that: "The Voyage of the Dawn Treader is a solid movie tie-in that doesn't desecrate the license and will please fans, but it doesn't offer up anything to get pulses racing either".